HenryHYeary/hours_per_week_calc_db_backed/README.md

 This version of the hours per week calculator uses a PostgreSQL database to persist data.
 Make sure to update client information in lib/db-query for your machine/OS.
 Unix-like systems should be able to function with only a database field, while Windows systems using WSL2 will need the additional fields provided in this version of db-query.
 Make sure to always have the name of the database set as "strategies".

-A session persistence module is also available to use (commented out in the hours_per_week_db_backed.js file), and note that you will need to update the property names on the right side of the OR (||) conditionals to use camel case instead of the current snake case.
+A session persistence module is also available to use (commented out in the hours_per_week_db_backed.js file), and note that you will need to update the property names on the right side of the OR (||) conditionals in views/edit-list.pug to use camel case instead of the current snake case.
+If you elect not to change the property names fields will not be prefilled with their previous values when editing.

 For an already set up No-SQL session persistence version of this application please refer to this link: https://github.com/HenryHYeary/hours_per_week_calculator.